 Here’s how you can live a stripped back, simpler life:

 However, rather than just throwing it all away, give it away to those in need.
-Or, if you’re the one in need, sell them to make extra cash.
+When you’re decluttering make three piles: keep, chuck and give away; your local charity shop will be more than happy to receive it.

 A Simple Colour Scheme